MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-windows.md

 manager: amycolannino
 ms.reviewer: michmcla
 ---
-# Windows Authentication and Azure Multifactor Authentication Server
+# Windows Authentication and Microsoft Entra Multifactor Authentication Server

-To enable and configure Windows authentication for applications, use the Windows Authentication section of the Azure Multifactor Authentication Server.
+To enable and configure Windows authentication for applications, use the Windows Authentication section of the Microsoft Entra Multifactor Authentication Server.
 Before you set up Windows Authentication, keep the following list in mind:

-* After setup, reboot the Azure multifactor authentication for Terminal Services to take effect.
+* After setup, reboot the Microsoft Entra Multifactor authentication for Terminal Services to take effect.
-* If 'Require Azure multifactor authentication user match' is checked, and you aren't in the user list, you won't be able to log into the machine after reboot.
+* If 'Require Microsoft Entra Multifactor authentication user match' is checked, and you aren't in the user list, you won't be able to log into the machine after reboot.
 * Trusted IPs is dependent on whether the application can provide the client IP with the authentication.
 Currently only Terminal Services is supported.

 > [!IMPORTANT]